takirala/dcos-docs-site/pages/1.13/tutorials/dcos-101/loadbalancing/index.md

 ---
 layout: layout.pug
-navigationTitle: Load balancing
+navigationTitle: Load balancing workload
-title: Load balancing
+title: Load balancing workload
 excerpt: Demonstrates distributing workload for clients requesting access to a deployed application (part 10)
 menuWeight: 10
 ---
 Conceptually, a load balancer provides a network communication layer for distributing client requests to applications.
 Load balancers are particularly important in a clustered network environment because they determine which instance of an application should respond to internal or external service requests.
 With DC/OS clusters, you have several options for distributing service requests through a load balancer:

 - You can use named [virtual IP addresses](/1.13/networking/load-balancing-vips/) and the native distributed layer-4 load balancing service `dcos-l4lb` (previously known as Minuteman).

 - You can use the [Marathon-LB](/services/marathon-lb/) implementation of the [HAProxy] open-source load balancing service if all of your deployed applications use Marathon app definitions.